Optimize · v1.0 NEW VERTICAL

 Cold-chain & pharma distribution

-Vaccine, biologic, and specialty pharmacy routes carry FDA-track-and-trace obligations under DSCSA, plus payer-specific custody requirements.
-Signed cuOpt solutions integrate with temperature loggers and chain-of-custody scans to produce a single attested artifact per shipment.
+Vaccine, biologic, and specialty pharmacy routes carry FDA track-and-trace obligations under DSCSA, plus payer-specific custody requirements.
+Signed cuOpt solutions work with temperature loggers and chain-of-custody scans to produce a single signed record for each shipment.

 • DSCSA Title II track & trace receipts